deansher/Cy/README.md

       Bar(URL serviceUrl, ConnectionParams params) { ... }

       /**
-       * Fetches the B values corresponding to a list of fs by making an RPC
+       * Fetches the B values corresponding to a list of F keys by making an RPC
        * to the bar service, which will internally obtain some database locks.
        */
       List<Integer> fetchBValues(List<String> fs) throws RpcException